-Modelling of Structural Response
+2.2 Modelling of Structural Response

 A single-degree-of-freedom system representing a reinforced concrete building structure is used for the prediction of a displacement response time history.
-Responses are calculated by step-by-step integration of the equation of motion using the computer software "SDF" (Otani 1981).
-The tri-linear backbone curve and Takeda hysteresis model (Takeda et al. 1970) are used.
+Responses are calculated by step-by-step integration of the equation of motion using the computer software "SDF" [Otani 1981].
+The tri-linear backbone curve and Takeda hysteresis model [Takeda et al. 1970] are used.
 Viscous damping factor proportional to instantaneous stiffness is assumed to be 2%.
 The cracking strength is assumed to be one third of yeilding strength and the secant stiffness at yeilding point is assumed to be 30% of the linearly elastic stiffness.
 The post yield stiffness is assumed to be 1% of the linearly elastic stiffness.
-These common properties are used for all cases reported in this study.

-In this research, some structural parameters are prepared such as the base shear coefficient $C_0$ of 0.1 to 0.6, the ductility capacity $\mu$ of 2 to 10, and the fundamental natural period T of the building based on the secant stiffness at yeilding point is assumed to be 0.05, 0.1, 0.3, 0.5, 1.0, 3.0 sec respectively.
+These common properties are used for all cases reported in this paper.
+And some structural parameters are prepared such as the base shear coefficient C_0 of 0.1 to 0.6, the ductility capacity μ of 1 to 10, and the fundamental natural period T of the building based on the secant stiffness at yeilding point is assumed to be 0.05, 0.1, 0.3, 0.5, 1.0, 3.0, 5.0 sec respectively.

-Modelling of Damage
+2.3 Modelling of Damage

-To simulate the process of the accumulation of the damage due to a series of multiple events, the damage accumulation model by Park et al. is used (Park et al. 1985), because it is the simple model which consists of limited parameters in SDOF analysis.
-The dissipation of hysteretic energy in this model is considered as follows, where, D: damage index, $\delta_M$ : maximum displacement under earthquake, $\delta_u$ : ultimate displacement under monotonic loading, $Q_y$ : yield point strength, $\beta$ : non-negative parameter to explain the failure of structural member subjected to cyclic loading, dE: incremental absorbed hysteretic energy.
+To simulate the process of the accumulation of the damage due to a series of multiple events, the damage accumulation model by Park et al. is used [Park et al. 1985], because it is one of the simplest model which consists of limited parameters in SDOF analysis.
+The dissipation of hysteretic energy in this model is considered as follows, where, D: damage index, δ_M : maximum displacement under earthquake, δ_u : ultimate displacement under monotonic loading, Q_y : yield point strength, β : non-negative parameter to explain the failure of structural member subjected to cyclic loading, dE: incremental absorbed hysteretic energy.
 By the definition, the damage index D of unity means a collapse.
-As Park suggested the constant value $\beta$ of 0.05 showed good correlation to failure in structural tests of reinforced concrete member with remarkable ductility.
-And the value of 0.05 is used for the value of $\beta$ in this study.
+As Park suggested the constant value β of 0.05 showed good correlation to failure in structural tests of reinforced concrete member with remarkable ductility.
+And the value of 0.05 is used for the value of β in this study.

-$$D = \frac{\delta_M}{\delta_u} + \frac{\beta}{Q_y \cdot \delta_u} \int dE$$ (4-1)
+$$D = \frac{\delta_M}{\delta_u} + \frac{\beta}{Q_y \cdot \delta_u} \int dE \tag{4-1}$$

-Repairing Policy Scenario
+2.4 Repairing Policy Scenario

 The first term of the damage index D defined by the Eq.
 4-1 is related to the maximum attained displacement response.
 It is assumed that this damage is reparable immediately, whereas the second term of the Eq.
 4-1 is assumed that damage accumulates and is not reparable by repairing work except through an exchange of structural component with new one.
 Thus, the assumption on repairing policy is summarized as follows.

 The damage represented by the first term in Eq.
-4-1 is assumed to be repaired after an earthquake event in which the displacement exceeds the yielding point displacement.
-The stiffness is also recovered to linearly elastic one.
-If maximum response displacement is smaller than yielding point displacement, it is left unrepaired.
-Hereafter, the repaired damage represented by the first term is denote Repaired Damage index $D_R$ , i.e. :
+4-1 is assumed to be repaired after an earthquake event in which the displacement exceeds the specific point displacement.
+Generally the making decision of the specific point should depend on the building owner, but in this paper, the specific point is set to the yielding point.
+When the structure is repaired, the first term in Eq.
+4-1 is cancelled and the initial stiffness of the structure is also recovered to linearly elastic one.
+If the structure is unrepaired, its initial stiffness degrades to orient to the maximum displacement.
+Hereafter, the repaired damage represented by the first term in Eq.
+4-1 is denote Repaired Damage index D_R , i.e.:

-$$D_R = \frac{\delta_M}{\delta_u} \tag{4-2}$$
+$$D{R} = \frac{\delta{M}}{\delta{..}} \tag{4-2}$$